rgalfaro/sysadmin-guacamole/PowerShell/readme.md

-This is a PowerShell Repository of Scripts to to common sysadmin stuff Some of the script here were written by me, some are borrowed from other repos and Microsoft sites.
+This is a PowerShell Repository of Scripts for common sysadmin stuff Some of the script here were written by me, some are borrowed from other repos and Microsoft sites.

 rgalfaro.